Saaras859/student-public/_posts/2023-08-16-linux_shell_IPYNB_2_.md

 echo "Directory $project exists."
 ```

-    conditional statement to create a project directory and project
+    Using conditional statement to create a project directory and project
+    Directory /home/will/Docuemnts/vscode does not exists... makinng directory /home/will/Docuemnts/vscode
-    Directory /home/saaras/vscode exists.
+    Directory /home/will/Docuemnts/vscode exists.
+    Directory /home/will/Docuemnts/vscode/student does not exists... cloning https://github.com/will-w-cheng/student.git

+    Cloning into 'student'...

-    Directory /home/saaras/vscode/teacher exists.
+    Directory /home/will/Docuemnts/vscode/student exists.

 ### Look at files Github project
 > All computers contain files and directories.
 The clone brought more files from cloud to your machine.
-Review the bash shell script, observe the commands that show and interact with files and directories.
-These were used during setup.
+Review the bash shell script observe the commands that show and interact with files and directories.

 - "ls" lists computer files in Unix and Unix-like operating systems
 - "cd" offers way to navigate and change working directory